mugenmonkey/mugenmonkey.github.io/about.md

 permalink: /about/
 ---

-TODO: create an "intro to mugenmonkey" post and link it here

 This blog will primarily serve the following purposes:

 - Provide a better platform than Twitter for announcements and release notes for Mugenmonkey